heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ---
 ### What's New?
+### Version 1.4.0 - 2024/02/21
+#### 1) FIXED: Interest Calculation on Withdrawn Deposits
+The issue with withdrawn deposits still generating interest has been addressed.
+Interest calculation methods are fixed to return accurate values for withdrawn deposits.
+Now, a check ensures that only active deposits generate interest, preventing the interest pool from being depleted.

+####  2) FIXED: State Update in `collectFunds` Function
+The `collectFunds` function has been corrected to properly update the `totalList[DataType.FUNDS_COLLECTED]`

+####  3) FIXED: `withdrawAll` Function Behavior
+The function has been corrected to prevent failure when the last deposit is already withdrawn by relocating the modifiers.

+####  4) ADDED: `InvalidArgumentValueCheck` error
+Introduced to prevent setting default/pool minimum deposit and APY values to 0.

+####  5) ADDED: `transferOwnership` Function
+Made contract ownership transferable.

+####  6) CHANGED: contractAdmin Privileges
+Admin privileges are narrowed down to only restoring funds and providing interest to enhance security.
+This decision addresses the risk of a single malicious admin or compromised private key causing significant losses.
+Admin privileges might be increased within future versions with a multi-sig solution.

+####  7) REMOVED: Some Read Functions
+`checkCollectedFundsBy` and `checkInterestCollectedBy` functions are removed since only contractOwner can perform those actions in this version.

+####  8) REMOVED: `userOnly` Modifier
+The USER role is removed for being ineffective.
+It was initially intended to allow only users to stake tokens, excluding contract owner and admins.
+However, owner and admins could use alternate addresses for staking.

+####  9) CHANGED: `checkDailyGeneratedInterest` Function
+- Renamed to `checkGeneratedInterestDailyTotal`
+- The `ifPrecise` argument is introduced to get around the error in passing the block limit after a certain point.
+- If `true`, the function iterates over each staker's deposits to calculate the total daily interest.
+- If `false`, it uses a simplified calculation based on the total staked amount and the pool's APY.

+####  10) ADDED:  New Read Functions
+- **`checkTotalClaimableInterestBy`**
+- **`checkGeneratedInterestLastDayFor`**

+####  11) IMPROVED: Gas Usage
+Made several optimizations for gas usage.

+---
 ### Version 1.3.1 - 2024/02/14
 #### FIXED: Read Function BUG
 The `checkDailyGeneratedInterest` function now doesn't consider deposits that have already withdrawn, hence gives more precise calculations on total expected interest to be generated.